dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-For a value resulting from a method invocation `e1.M(e2, ...)`, its *safe-to-escape-scope* from the smallest of the following scopes:
+For a value resulting from a method invocation `e1.M(e2, ...)`, its *safe-to-escape-scope* from the narrowest of the following scopes:

-- The *calling-method*
+- The *caller-scope*
 - The *safe-to-escape* of all argument expressions (including the receiver)

 A property invocation (either `get` or `set`) is treated as a method invocation of the underlying method by the above rules.